asianhenry/Web-Design-Challenge/README.md

 # Web-Design-Challenge

 Welcome to my web project.
-This project is an analysis on the champion meta diversity in the professional Leauge of Legends scene.
+This project is an analysis on the champion meta diversity in the professional League of Legends scene.

 Link to my site: